tatianegercina/FinTech/02-Homework/06-APIs/Instructions/README.md

 1. Use the IEX API to fetch historical closing prices for a traditional 60/40 portfolio using the `SPY` and `AGG` tickers to represet the 60% stocks (SPY) and 40% bonds (AGG).
 2. Run a Monte Carlo Simulation of 1000 runs and 30 years for the 60/40 portfolio and plot the results.
+3. Slice the last day prices from the simulation data and calculate the 95% confidence interval.
-3. Slice the last day prices from the simulation data and plot a histogram.
+4. Slice the last day prices from the simulation data and plot a histogram of the last day's prices.
-4. (Optional Challenge) Calculate the lower, median, and upper quantiles for the monte carlo data and plot the projections as a prediction of the portfolio returns using a 90% confidence interval.
+5. (Optional Challenge) Calculate the lower, median, and upper quantiles for the monte carlo data and plot the projections as a prediction of the portfolio returns using a 90% confidence interval.

   ![projected-returns.png](Images/projected-returns.png)